 Email Roberto Zayas (firstname.lastname@example.org) to be added to the entrepreneurship alias.

 - Complete a company description that includes:

 - Explain funding

 - Meet with Roberto Zayas, Associate Director of Entrepreneurship to discuss business planning and feasibility.
-To request a meeting with Roberto, please login to Ole Career Central.
+To request a meeting with Roberto, please login to Handshake.
 On the right hand side under shortcuts, click on “Request a Coaching Appointment”.
 For the topic, select “Business Plan Review”.